Azure/azure-sdk-for-js/sdk/batch/batch-rest/MigrationGuide.md

 }
 ```

-## More examples
+## More Examples

-### Create pools
+### Create Pools

-Previously in `@azure/batch`, you can use the `BatchServiceClient` instance to create a pool with the `pool.add` method.
+Previously in `@azure/batch`, you could use the `BatchServiceClient` instance to create a pool with the `pool.add` method.
 The following example demonstrates how to create a pool with the `BatchServiceClient` instance.

 ```typescript
 import { BatchServiceModels } from "@azure/batch";